Agulhas front MPA

 protects Core feeding area of critically endangered leatherback turtles

-protects High deep sea habitat diversity
+protects High diversity of deep sea habitats

-Life history importance for large pelagic fish
+preserves area important for the Life history of large pelagic fish

-Feeding areas for juvenile and adult albatrosses
+protects Feeding areas of juvenile and adult albatrosses